jeremypbeasley/canlis_j/studio.markdown

     - title:
       url: "/uploads/kenlis_shirt.jpg"
       aria-label:
-  - title: Kenlis Fanny Pack
-    desc: 'Finally, a place for your essentials: keys, phone, wallet… and the three Barbies who refuse to be separated from their convertible.
-One size fits all.'
-    year: 2024
-    price: 45
-    purchase_url:
-    is_soldout: true
-    partner:
-    photos:
-    - title:
-      url: "/uploads/kenlisfannypack.jpg"
-      aria-label:
   - title: Kenlis Metal T-Shirt
     desc: For when your aesthetic is equal parts dreamhouse and drop-D tuning.
 Printed on a Canvas crewneck T-shirt.